Battle of Guilford Court House: Prelude

-On 14 March, Cornwallis learned that Greene was at Guilford Court House.
-On 15 March, Cornwallis marched down the road from New Garden toward Guilford Courthouse.
-The advance guard of both armies collided near the Quaker New Garden Meeting House, 4 mi west of Guilford Courthouse.
+On 15 March Cornwallis, after learning of Greene's location, marched down the road from New Garden toward Guilford Court House.
+The advance guard of both armies met near the Quaker New Garden Meeting House, 4 mi west of Guilford Court House.
 Greene had sent Lee's Legion and William Campbell's Virginia riflemen to reconnoiter Cornwallis' camp.
-At 2 A.M., the rebels noticed Tarleton's movements, and at 4 A.M.
-Lee's and Tarleton's men made contact.
+At 2 am the Patriots noticed Tarleton's movements, and at 4 am Lee's and Tarleton's men made contact.
 Tarleton started a retreat, while suffering a musket wound to the right hand, and as Lee pursued, Lee came in contact with the British Guards, who forced Lee to retreat.

 Battle

 Greene had deployed his army in three lines.
 Greene's first line was along a split-rail fence, where the New Camden road emerged from the woods.
 On the right was Butler's regiment of 500 North Carolina militia, plus Charles Lynch's 200 Virginia riflemen, William Washington's 90 dragoons, and Robert Kirkwood's 80 man Delaware Line.
 On the left was Eaton's regiment of 500 North Carolina militia, along with William Campbell's 200 riflemen, and Lee's Legion of 75 horse and 82 foot.
 In the middle was a dual six-pounder battery led by Anthony Singleton.

-Greene's second line was 350 yd behind the first: 1200 Virginia militia, led by Robert Lawson and Edward Stevens.
-Greene's third line was another 550 yd to the right rear, in a clearing: 1400 Continentals, including Isaac Huger's Virginia Brigade, Otho Holland Williams's Maryland Brigade, and Peter Jacquett's Delaware Company.
+Greene's second line was 350 yd behind the first: 1,200 Virginia militia, led by Robert Lawson and Edward Stevens.
+Greene's third line was another 550 yd to the right rear, in a clearing: 1,400 Continentals, including Isaac Huger's Virginia Brigade, Otho Holland Williams's Maryland Brigade, and Peter Jacquett's Delaware Company.
 Between the Virginia and Maryland units was a battery of two six-pounders, led by Samuel Finley.

-On 15 March, Cornwallis's column appeared along the New Camden Road at 1:30 P.M, and Singleton commenced firing his two six-pounders, while John McLeod's Royal Artillery battery responded with three six-pounders.
-According to Buchanan, Cornwallis, "...did not know how many men Greene had.
+Cornwallis's column appeared along the New Camden Road at 1:30 pm, and Singleton commenced firing his two six-pounders, while John Macleod's Royal Artillery battery responded with three six-pounders.
+According to Buchanan, Cornwallis "...did not know how many men Greene had.
 He was ignorant of the terrain too, he also lacked intelligence on Greene's dispositions.
-Cornwallis "...had marched hundreds of miles, had driven his army to rags and hunger..."
+Cornwallis "...had marched hundreds of miles, had driven his army to rags and hunger...".

 Cornwallis deployed the 33rd Foot and Royal Welsh Fusiliers on his left wing, led by James Webster, and supported by Charles O'Hara with his 2nd Guards Battalion, Grenadiers, and the Jägers.
 Cornwallis's right wing, led by Alexander Leslie, included the 2nd Battalion of Fraser's Highlanders and Hessian Regiment von Bose, supported by the 1st Guards Battalion.
 Tarleton's British Legion Horse was in reserve, but Cornwallis lacked Tory auxiliaries.